neeraj-gs/Shapes2/README.md

   After merging it is a good idea to delete the branch if we are sure that we will not use the branch again in future - git branch -D branch_name

   After the merging all the commits will be reflected in the main branch itself.
+  Used to just check the working of git and github.